ChironSZTE/cave-of-chiron/_pages/topics/docker/images.md

 - When obtained from a container registry, the name will also include the user or organization that publishes it (e.g. `gitea/gitea`).
 - Names might also contain the container registry from where they were downloaded (e.g. `lscr.io/linuxserver/wireguard`).

+In this last example, the image is searched for and downloaded from the lscr.io container registry.
+{: .notice--info}

 Tags are used to differentiate between different flavors of the image, based on version number, release type (release, development, nightly), base linux distribution, or others.
-When no tags are specified, `latest` is used, which frequently points to the last uploaded container image, which might be a nightly release when you just wanted the latest stable one, so its use is generally discouraged.
+When no tags are specified, `latest` is used.

+`latest` frequently points to the last uploaded container image, which might be a nightly release when you just wanted the latest stable one, so its use is generally discouraged.
+{: .notice--warning}

-A specific NAME:TAG pair might still have further image variants when different images are built for different "platforms" (CPU architectures).
+A specific `NAME:TAG` pair might still have further image variants when different images are built for different "platforms" (CPU architectures).
+{: .notice}

 The digest is the checksum (usually SHA256) of (the top layer of) a container image.
+{: .notice}

 ### Additional ways for obtaining images

-#### Manually loading images in the OCI image format
+#### Manually loading images of the OCI image format

 Sometimes the image you want to use was built on a different system, and you may not want to upload it to a container registry.
 In that case, you can export and import it in a tar file: